wildpeaches/wildpeaches/src/_content/posts/2022-08-14-the-growing-gap.md

 >
 > Theory: a [plausible](https://www.merriam-webster.com/dictionary/plausible) or scientifically acceptable general principle or body of principles offered to explain phenomena

 Accepting that the quantity of oil is finite, a maximum production rate is provable and isn't merely hypothetical.
-Actually new oil is being formed somewhere, but the rate is so slow it can be considered effectively zero.

 There are at least two ways to prove that a peak in production must occur.
 The more complicated method is to use Rolle's Theorem: